mtwichel/advanced-software-engineering-class/Hmwk5/Questions.md

 *(d) Consider the smiple path [3,2,4,5,6] and test path [1,2,3,2,4,6,1,2,4,5,6,1,7].
 Does the test path tour the simple path directly?
 With a sidetrip? if so, write down the sidetrip.*
 *(e) List the test requirements for Node Coverage, Edge Coverage, and Prime Path Coverage on the graph.*
 *(f) List test paths from the given set that achieve Node Coverage but not Edge Coverage on the graph.*
-*(g) List test paths fro mthe given set that achieve Edge Coverage but not Prime Path Coverage on the graph.*
+*(g) List test paths from the given set that achieve Edge Coverage but not Prime Path Coverage on the graph.*

 (a) See "Question 5 Model.png"
 (b) [ (1,2,3), (2,3,2), (3,2,3), (3,2,4), (1,2,4), (2,4,5), (2,4,6), (4,5,6), (4,6,1), (5,6,1), (6,1,7), (6,1,2) ]